The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 This dissolution does not entail complete selflessness or functional collapse.
 A minimal body representation remains, reduced to a prominence comparable to that of other objects.
 The body is still experienced.
 It simply no longer stands out from anything else.

-The sense of space diminishes to a minimum.
+The sense of space all but disappears.
 Objects appear with vivid colors and sharp detail, but without the gap that normally positions them as distant.
 Perception feels intimate, as though there is no difference between what sees and what is seen.

 Contemplative traditions across cultures have long described states where the sense of separation has dissolved.
 What they point to is non-duality—the recognition that the boundary between self and world is not fundamental to reality.
-The division of subject and object is seen through.
+The division of subject and object no longer holds.

-These traditions understand separation itself as the root of psychological suffering: a persistent sense that something essential is missing, born from the experience of being a bounded, isolated self.
+These traditions understand separation itself as the root of psychological suffering: a persistent sense that something essential is missing, arising from the experience of being a bounded, isolated self.
 When separation falls away, suffering is said to lose its foundation.
-What remains is described not as something gained, but as peace that was obscured.
+What remains is spoken of as unconditional peace and happiness.

 But the starting point requires no apparatus—simply close your eyes and hold out your hand.